 2.1.2 Plant Nutrients and soil texture

 The pH, organic matter (OM), soil nutrients; nitrogen (N), phosphorus (P) potassium (K), sodium (Na) and texture were determined prior to the study and data recorded.
-Nitrogen is the primary component of amino acids, proteins, enzymes, nucleic acids, chlorophyll and vital plant molecules fundamental for rice growth and development.
-N is absorbed through roots as amino acids, nitrite ions or ammonium ions.
-Phosphorus (P) is absorbed by plants as ortho-phosphate and as organic phosphorus It is essential for cell division and development of seedlings and young rice plants.

 Figure 2: Minimum and maximum Temperatures at Doho, Tororo and Ngenge sites during 2022 & 2023

-Potassium (K) is taken up by rice in the form of K2O and is associated with the movement of water, nutrients and carbohydrates in plant tissues.
-It is involved with enzyme activation within the plant, which affects protein, starch and Adenosine Tri Phosphate (ATP) production.
-Its deficiency in plants manifests as leaf cell dying at the edges.
-Soil texture influences drainage of soil water, air flow and holds the nutrients.
-The optimum textural class that presents suitable conditions for nutrient uptake and plant growth is loam soil.

 2.1.3 Experimental design and treatments

 The field experiment was conducted on each of 3 selected farms at Doho rice scheme in Butaleja district, Tororo farm in Tororo districts and on Ngenge rice scheme in Kween district during March - June of 2022 and 2023.
 Each of the treatments was applied in flooded lowland fields where rice had been previously planted for the past three years.
 The experimental plots measured 20m x 20m with inter plot spaces of 1m and arranged in a Completely Randomized Block Design, replicated three times.
 The rice varieties namely; NERICA 4 (Ner), NamChe 5 (Nam), PR 107 (Pr) and WITA 9 (Wit) collected from Uganda National Crops Resources Research Institute, Namulonge, were used.
 The treatments of rice adopted were the common varieties commonly grown in each of the districts at Doho (NERICA 4, NamChe 5, PR 107 & WITA 9); Tororo (NERICA 4, NamChe 5 & WITA 9) and Ngenge (NERICA 4 & NamChe 5).
 Pure 10 kg seeds of each of the four varieties were separately soaked and incubated for 24 hours at room temperature and then seeded on a well prepared nursery bed.
 Wet fields measuring 1,450 m-2 were divided into 3 replicates, ploughed, marked, leveled and puddled.
 Each of the replicates was divided into 4 equal plots, each measuring 100 m-2 with spacing of 1m between plots, considering the direction of water flow to be adjacent to the direction of replication.
 Rice was transplanted at 21 days after nursery establishment for all the varieties at a spacing of 30 x 12.5 cm.
 Fertilizers were applied to rice at 100 kg ha-1, 60 kg ha-1, 40 kg ha-1 of NPK in the form of Urea, Triple Super Phosphate (TSP) and Muriate of Potash (MOP), respectively.
 The entire TSP and MOP were applied as basal at transplanting and Urea was top dressed in three equal splits at 15 days after transplanting (DAT), 25 DAT (tillering stage) and 30- 45 DAT (panicle initiation stage) to the rice crop.